Viant-Metabolomics/Galaxy-M/README.md

 * no restrictions on use

 ###Pre-Installed Virtual Machine
-A virtual machine implementation has been created to support reuse by the community.
+A virtual machine implementation has been created to support reuse by the community as well as to act as a snapshot of reproducibility for the work in the GigaScience publication.
 This will be available via the GigaDB repository (accession details to follow).
+You can use the VM in VMWare or VirtualBox, there is one virtual hard disk (VMDK file) that suits both systems however we've had to create separate metadata files for each (MF and OVF files).
+To import into either system you need the VMDK to be in the same folder as the relevant MF and OVF file.

 Installation instructions to recreate the virtual machine can be found below.
 They are quite complex and can involve a lot of troubleshooting, so it is advised to work direct from the virtual machine where possible.
-We will aim to share the VM via Amazon AWS for access without download and eventually to provide a Vagrant provisioning file for easy setup of a new virtual machine.
+We will aim to share the VM via Amazon AWS for access without download.
 The GalaxyM installation has a user already registered and two workflows have been stored/published.
 If you wish to access the original user account then the login details are:

+Ubuntu logins:

-    user: galaxym@galaxym.org
+    user: galaxym
     password: galaxym

+Galaxy logins:

+    email: galaxym@galaxym.org
+    user: galaxym
+    password: galaxym

 Location of data in published work:

-When logged in as ``galaxym`` user on the Ubuntu system:
+When logged in as ``galaxym`` user on the Ubuntu system, the Mass Spectra can be found in :

 * `~/GalaxyM-TestData/LCMS_DATA`
 * `~/GalaxyM-TestData/DIMS_DATA`

+The pipelines/workflows also make use of CSV files for certain instructions and these can be found in the GalaxyM-TestData folder mentioned above.
+See the published histories or workflows for where to use these files.

 Installation instructions for Ubuntu 14.04LTS 64bit
 ================================================